 Talk to your Mentor, other Teaching Assistants, or a friend about this reading.
 "Madalitso, you look unhappy today, what is the matter?" asked the teacher.
 Madalitso is a 12 year-old girl at Lemba Primary School.
 She is in Standard 7.
 She has been looking worried and sad for almost two weeks now.
 Her teacher Mrs Moyo has noticed this.
 Mrs Moyo is worried and concerned about Madalitso's sadness.
 Madalitso is an intelligent pupil and always well behaved.
 She is always in the top five positions in examinations in the class.
 Mrs Moyo has noted that Madalitso's performance in class has been going down.
 One day Mrs Moyo called Madalitso to see her in the staff room.
 While in the staff room Madalitso explained that her plans to become a teacher are being jeopardised.
 The teacher learnt that in Madalitso's family there are 9 children.
 Her father, who is a watchman at the trading centre has talked to one of the local business men to find Madalitso a job.
 He wants Madalitso to be a house girl in town so that the family can get more money to support them.
 "Madam I want to continue with my education so that I can be a teacher as you are.
 But my father will not allow me and says he will not be able to support me.
 I know he is serious about this because two years ago my elder sister was forced to get married to Mr Zapu who paid two herds of cattle to my father as a bride price.
 What should I do?"
 Madalitso lamented.
 What do you think are the cross cutting issues affecting Madalitso?
 If Madalitso does not stay in school, she can start earning money for her family.
-What are the benefits and disadvantages of this?
+What are the benefits and disadvantages of this? .....

 What are the risks if Madalitso takes the job as a house girl in town?
 Do you think her teacher, Mrs Moyo, can do anything about this situation?
 What could happen?
 Practical activity 2: Cross cutting issues in your classroom Think about the learners in the Standard 7 or Standard 8 classroom where you help, especially the girls.
 What are the cross cutting issues affecting them?
 Try to list these issues here.
-Talk to other Teaching Assistants and your Mentor about this activity.
+Talk to other Teaching Assistants and your Mentor about this activity. .....

-You have kept a record of what you do in lessons to help the teacher and the learners.
+Review You have kept a record of what you do in lessons to help the teacher and the learners.
 This is important information and good evidence of your contributions to learning and to the school.
 Make time to ask your teacher and your Mentor for feedback on your support in the classroom.
-Are there other ways of working you would like to try out?
+Are there other ways of working you would like to try out? .....

+\\\\\

+\\\\\

 Make a note of these here.

 Teaching Assistant's report and self-assessment Remember to include an example of how you have acted as a positive role model for girls in school during these two weeks.

-Mentor comments and evaluation

-Signed (by Scholar)

-Date:

-Signed (by Mentor)

-Date:
+Mentor comments and evaluation Your own reflection as a Mentor on what you have learned through mentoring the Scholar through this unit Mentor's signature Date: